Troy Coleman

 Bio

-Troy Coleman is a Ph.D. student in Theatre & Performance at the State University of New York Buffalo (UB), focusing on "Villains and Performer Wellness."
+Troy Coleman (he/him/anything) is a Ph.D. student in Theatre & Performance at the State University of New York Buffalo (UB), focusing on "Villains and Performer Wellness.,” by examining critical masculinity, Crip theory, trauma awareness, consent practices, and monsterology.
 With degrees from the University of Colorado Boulder and Colorado State University, he integrates his scholarly insight with practical performance experience as a stage and screen union actor (AEA & SAG-AFTRA).
-Troy is trained in stage combat and is a certified Consent-Forward Artist through Intimacy Coordinators & Directors (IDC).
+Coleman is trained in stage combat, completed The Second City Training Center Conservatory Program in Chicago, and is a certified Consent-Forward Artist through Intimacy Coordinators & Directors (IDC).

-Beyond academia, Troy is an accomplished distance runner, a quiet vegan, and an animal rights advocate.
+Offstage and outside the classroom, he is an accomplished distance runner, quiet vegan, and animal rights activist.